Litibe/Python__OCR_P12/README.md

    The test framework used is pytest for tests.
    The [coverage](https://coverage.readthedocs.io/en/6.3.2/) framework is installed to know the coverage of the code under test with settings_file "setup.cfg".

-   To run Pytest with tested code coverage with verbose mode and details:
+   To run Pytest with tested code coverage:
    ```
-   pytest --cov -v -s
+   pytestpytest
    ```

-   To run Pytest with export report coverage HTML :
+   To run Pytest with export report coverage HTML with verbose mode and details:

    ```
    pytest --cov --cov-report html -v -s